Convergence of the Time Discrete Metamorphosis Model on Hadamard Manifolds: Mosco--Convergence of time discrete geodesic paths

-\paragraph{2.
-Lower semicontinuity of the viscous dissipation} We highlight that this step differs from the corresponding step appearing in \cite{BeEf14} due to the modification of the assumption~\ref{W2}, where the overall structure persists.
+\paragraph{3.
+Lower semi-continuity of the viscous dissipation} We highlight that this step differs from the corresponding step appearing in \cite{BeEf14} due to the modification of the assumption~\ref{W2}, where the overall structure persists.

 Note that the velocity fields~$\velocityPullback_K=\velocityPullback_K(\boldsymbol \varphi_K)$ are not necessarily in $L^2((0,1),\mathcal V)$.
 The sequence $\velocityConstant_K=\velocityConstant_K(\boldsymbol \varphi_K) \in L^2((0,1),\mathcal V)$ is uniformly bounded in $L^2((0,1),\mathcal V)$.
-To see this, we first assume that $K$ is sufficiently large such that $\max_{k=1,\ldots,K}\|D\varphi_{K,k}-\onesymbol\|_{C^0(\overline\domain)}<r_\energyDensity$ (see \ref{W2}), which is possible due to \eqref{eq:growthControl}.
-Then, using Korn's inequality, the Poincar\'e inequality as well as \ref{W2} we obtain
+To see this, we first assume that $K$ is sufficiently large such that $\max_{k=1,\ldots,K}\|D\overline{\varphi}_{K,k}-\onesymbol\|_{C^0(\overline\domain)}<r_\energyDensity$ (see \ref{W2}), which is possible due to \eqref{eq:growthControl}.
+Then, using Korn's inequality, the Poincar\'e inequality as well as \ref{W2}, we obtain